Who Designates the Process for Transferring Command? A Deep Dive into Chain of Command and Succession Planning

 - Maintaining operational continuity: They oversee operations until the transfer is complete, guaranteeing no gaps in leadership or execution of responsibilities.

-- Maintaining morale: The outgoing commander plays a crucial role in boosting morale within the command structure.
+- Maintaining morale: The outgoing commander makes a real difference in boosting morale within the command structure.
 Demonstrating mutual respect and clear guidance during the transfer of command fosters the confidence and trust necessary for efficient operations.

 The Role of the Incoming Commander: